HomeMy WebLinkAbout1929-04-02 98

 Mr. Innis was also notified to get into

-communication with Mr; Custance so that the matter
+communication with Mr. Custance so that the matter

 of securing a deed of the 7 foot strip of land

-along School Street -could be discussed.
+along School street could be discussed.

-Letter was received from the Planning, Board
+Letter was received from the Planning Board

-asking the status of the cross connection ex.
+asking the status of the cross connection ex-

-The Board informed the Planning Board thet
+The Board informed the Planning Board that Proposed

-they would view the plan of Bast Street on Tuesday
+they would view the plan of Bast Street on Tuesday street.

-evening next, and advise them"whr.t action they
+evening next, and advise them wh"t action they

-will take.in regard to the matter.
+will take in regard to the matter.

-Two letters one dated March 26andthe other
+Two letters one dated March 26 and the other

-April 2, were received from the Planning Board
+April 2, were received from the Planning Board Vine Brook

-in reference to the drainage of the Vine Brook
+in reference to the drainage of the Vine Brook Area.

-area and the layout of streets over the property,
+area and the layout of streets over the property

 and asking when sufficient engineering data can